trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 The explicit file/class convention is the preferred Trailblazer style as it keeps classes small and maximizes reusability.
 Please make sure you're following Trailblazer's naming convention to avoid friction. # TODO: link.

+## Pipetree

+After defining, you have to create and invoke the Reform object in your operation.
+The easiest way is to use `Contract`'s macros for that.

+{{  "contract_test.rb:overv-reform" | tsnippet : "bla" }}

+---- do it yourself
+--- contract.default / result.
+--- -procedural

 ## Cheatsheet

 ## Result